Skip to main content

 Both cities have cold plunge facilities, primarily in fitness gyms and biohacking centers.
 The experience tends to be more clinical and less immersive than the island offerings.
 If you are already in the city and want a cold plunge, options exist.
 But if cold exposure is the reason for your trip, the islands deliver a fundamentally different experience because of the heat contrast, the natural setting, and the pace.

-How to Choose the Right Experience
+How Do You Choose the Right Cold Plunge Experience?

 Ask these questions before you book: